 We invite you to use this daily devotion delivered to your inbox each morning (Pastor Jason is doing it!).
 This devotion is called “Christ in Our Home,” and it gives you a reflective reading accompanied by a daily scripture reference and a prayer for each day.
 These reflections follow the series of readings we use during Worship Livestream, so it’ll help to extend the experience into the week.
 Click here to sign up for these daily e-mails.

-Periodically, Vicar Paisley and Pastor Jason will pre-record devotions that will be posted here on Facebook and here on YouTube.
+Periodically, we will post pre-record devotions here on Facebook and here on YouTube.
 These devotions will draw you into community with the world around you and deepen your faith.
-Click here to get a notification when the devotion is posted.
+Be sure to subscribe on YouTube and like us on Facebook so you know when they’re available.

 Audio devotion by Dr. Jordan Chua